-Brian Sims is a distinguished policy attorney and civil rights advocate from Center City Philadelphia.
-The former Staff Counsel for Policy and Planning at the Philadelphia Bar Association, he recently stepped down as both the President of the Board of Directors of Equality Pennsylvania and as chairman of Gay and Lesbian Lawyers of Philadelphia (GALLOP).
+He is a distinguished policy attorney and civil rights advocate from Center City Philadelphia.
+The former staff counsel for policy and planning at the Philadelphia Bar Association, he recently stepped down as both the president of the board of directors of Equality Pennsylvania and as chairman of Gay and Lesbian Lawyers of Philadelphia (GALLOP).
 He also has extensive experience as a guest lecturer.

-Prior to his time at the Bar Association he practiced law as a disability attorney representing disabled professionals.
-He also worked as the Senior Law Clerk at the U.S. Environment Protection Agency's Washington office where he focused on state and municipal compliance and enforcement.
+Before his time at the Bar Association, he practiced law as a disability attorney representing disabled professionals.
+He also worked as the senior law clerk at the U.S. Environmental Protection Agency's Washington office, where he focused on state and municipal compliance and enforcement.

-In 2000, the son of two retired Army Lt.
-Colonels came out to his football team after helping to lead them to the Division II National Championship game as their captain.
+In 2000, Sims, the son of two retired Army lieutenant colonels, came out to his football team after helping to lead them to the Division II national championship game as their captain.
 He remains the only former NCAA football captain to have ever come out, and is one of the most notable collegiate athletes to do so in any sport.

-Today he continues to serve on the GLSEN Sports Advisory Council, is a contributor to The Advocate magazine, The Huffington Post, Philly.com, and has written for The National Jurist, The New Jersey Law Journal, The Legal Intelligencer, Law.com, The Philadelphia Bar Reporter, M.D News Magazine, HRC Back Story, OutSports.com, Yahoo Sports and Compete Magazine.
+Today he continues to serve on the GLSEN Sports Advisory Council, is a contributor to The Advocate magazine, The Huffington Post, Philly.com, and has written for The National Jurist, The New Jersey Law Journal, The Legal Intelligencer, Law.com, The Philadelphia Bar Reporter, MD News magazine, HRC Back Story, OutSports.com, Yahoo Sports and Compete magazine.